Sierre: Education

 In Sierre about 4,610 or (32.2%) of the population have completed non-mandatory upper secondary education, and 1,576 or (11.0%) have completed additional higher education (either university or a Fachhochschule).
 Of the 1,576 who completed tertiary schooling, 58.1% were Swiss men, 28.0% were Swiss women, 7.6% were non-Swiss men and 6.3% were non-Swiss women.

 During the 2010–2011 school year there were a total of 149 students in the Sierre school system.
 The education system in the Canton of Valais allows young children to attend one year of non-obligatory Kindergarten.
 During that school year, there 2 kindergarten classes (KG1 or KG2) and 31 kindergarten students.
 The canton's school system requires students to attend six years of primary school.
 In Sierre there were a total of 8 classes and 149 students in the primary school.
 The secondary school program consists of three lower, obligatory years of schooling (orientation classes), followed by three to five years of optional, advanced schools.
 All the lower and upper secondary students from Sierre attend their school in a neighboring municipality.

 As of 2000, there were 1,077 students in Sierre who came from another municipality, while 517 residents attended schools outside the municipality.

 Sierre is home to the Bibliothèque et Médiathèque Sierre library.
 The library has (As of 2008) 65,898 books or other media, and loaned out 92,412 items in the same year.
 It was open for a total of 295 days, with an average of 26 hours per week during that year.

 Sport

-HC Sierre plays in the Swiss League, the second tier of Swiss ice hockey, as Genève-Servette HC's affiliate.
-They play their home games in the 4,500-seat Graben Arena.
+HC Sierre has played in the Swiss League (SL) since 2019, the second tier of Swiss ice hockey, following a few years in the amateur leagues after a bankruptcy.
+The team currently plays its home games in the 4,500-seat Graben Arena but plans to move into the future 6,500-seat Valais Arena in the coming years.